How Tall are Most Bodybuilders? (average height revealed)

 What Height is Best for Bodybuilding?

-By reading the former sections, your natural reaction would be that anyone over 6 feet would have no future in the sport whatsoever.
-Of course, we get far taller individuals than this and are still phenomenal bodybuilders regardless.
+By reading the former sections, your natural reaction would be that anyone over 6 feet would have no future in the sport.
+Of course, we get far taller individuals than this and are still phenomenal bodybuilders.

 Bodybuilders can be tall; it depends on how big and symmetric they can become.